Top-rated movers to make your Los Angeles to Miami move easy

 - Miami is more walkable than Los Angeles with a score of 77 out of 100 vs Los Angeles’s 69 out of 100.

-- Air quality in Miami is good, and in Los Angeles it's moderate.
+- Air quality in Miami is Good, and in Los Angeles it’s Moderate.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Miami without delay.
-You can select your official move date when completing the form.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Miami.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
-In this option, the mover's liability is capped at 60 cents per pound per article.
+In this option, the mover’s liability is capped at 60 cents per pound per article.
 To ensure comprehensive coverage matching the full value of your items, consult with your chosen moving company about alternative options or explore third-party insurance providers.
 Secure the best protection for your belongings during the move with these tailored coverage choices.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.